arbertrary/arbertrary/README.md

 ### Hi there 👋

-Be sure to checkout [arbertrary.github.io/](https://arbertrary.github.io/) for more information about me.
+Be sure to check out my personal page at [arbertrary.github.io/](https://arbertrary.github.io/) for more information about me.

+I'm a computer scientist and software developer interested in Unreal Engine for scientific visualization, photogrammetry, virtual production, and web development.

 <!--
 **arbertrary/arbertrary** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.